 Subject Knowledge Enhancement (SKE) courses can help you to open the door to QTS and PGCE teacher training.
-If you are applying for biology, chemistry, computing, English, French, geography, German, maths, physics or Spanish and you have a non-subject specific degree, or lack confidence in your subject, online subject knowledge enhancement courses are perfect for you.
+If you are applying for biology, chemistry, English, French, German, Maths, Physics, Primary Maths or Spanish and you have a non-subject specific degree, or lack confidence in your subject, online subject knowledge enhancement courses are perfect for you.

 If West Midlands Consortium believes that you will make a great teacher but thinks that you lack some specialist subject knowledge, we may ask you to complete a SKE course.
 The course will build your confidence by refreshing and expanding your existing subject knowledge and pedagogy in maths or any of the other shortage subjects before you become a teacher.
 With start dates every month you could become a subject confident trainee teacher by registering your details today.

 Fully funded SKE courses are now available for PE ITT trainees, provided that they have an A level in an Ebacc subject (English, Maths, Geography, History, the Sciences, Computing or a Language) and meet any other SKE eligibility criteria.
-If you meet this criteria, you can undertake an SKE course in any of our ten shortage subject SKE courses and receive funding from the NCTL.
+If you meet this criteria, you can undertake an SKE course in any of our ten shortage subject SKE courses and subject to approval receive funding from the DfE.

 Once you have a conditional offer of a place on a teacher training course you should be eligible for government funding to cover the cost of your SKE course.
 Funding is provided by the Department for Education (DfE) for any eligible applicants.